-André Teoman born in Viana do Castelo, Portugal in 1989, was raised between Viana do Castelo and Istanbul.
-Teoman took design classes in Viana do Castelo.
-Is experience it theworld of puppetry and theater also had an effect on his the love for the fantasy world.
+André Teoman, born in Viana do Castelo, Portugal in 1989, was raised between Viana do Castelo and Istanbul.
+Teoman, took design classes in Viana do Castelo.
+His experience in the world of puppetry and theater also had an effect on his love for the fantasy world.

-In 2012, he left his hometown for Porto to start working with several luxury design furniture brands such as Boca do Lobo and Koket, where he developed pieces like the Newton Dining Table, Piccadilly Cabinet or the Hypnotic Chandelier considered trends from many trendsetters.
+In 2012, he left his hometown and went to Porto, to start working with several luxury design furniture brands such as Boca do Lobo and Koket, where he developed pieces like the Newton Dining Table, Piccadilly Cabinet or the Hypnotic Chandelier, considered trends from many trendsetters.
 He also won the Young Design International 2014 Award by the Light + Building Messe Frankfurt Fair.
 By the end of 2014 he left to start a new adventure…. his own studio that started in the beginning of 2015.

 His recent work has already begun to be noticed and awarded.
-The international press has featured his recent work and with an Adesignaward won in 2015 the studio has started with the right foot.
-The invitation to be part of the Portuguese Design Bienale with the Kaleidoscope table was another important milestone of 2015 that was followed by the Welcome to the Club exhibition in the beginningof 2016 in the ShowMe Art & Design Gallery.
-If you are interested in more information about André Teoman please schedule an interview here.
+The international press has featured it and with an Adesignaward won in 2015, the studio has started with the right foot.
+The invitation to be part of the Portuguese Design Bienale with the Kaleidoscope table was another important milestone of 2015 that was followed by the Welcome to the Club exhibition in the beginning of 2016 in the ShowMe Art & Design Gallery.